San Diego State University: Academics and student body

 The university's 1987 student body of 35,945 FTES (Full-Time Equivalent Students) made it at the time the largest university in California and the tenth largest university in the United States.
 Due to the overwhelming number of students and lack of facilities and majors, The California State University Board of Trustees voted to cap enrollment for SDSU at 33,000.
 However, in 1993 enrollment dropped to 26,800 (the lowest since 1973) due to a financial crisis.
 Nonetheless, enrollment has fluctuated through the years and rose back to nearly 35,000 (exceeding the cap) in 2008.
 For the fall 2016 semester, the university had a total enrollment of 33,778 students – approximately 29,046 undergraduate and 4,732 postgraduate – making it one of the largest research universities in the state of California.
-In fall 2013, SDSU had the most doctoral students enrolled in its history at 534 students, also the highest amount of doctorate-seeking students enrolled across the 23-campus CSU system.
+In fall 2013, SDSU had the most doctoral students enrolled in its history at 534 students, also the highest number of doctorate-seeking students enrolled across the 23-campus CSU system.